-efficient, 2.Limitation large-scale management or Managerial to the scale of production increases, excessive strains Inefficiency: As be placed on management.
-The management will become relatively will inefficient in handling the issues and taking decisions.
-The difficulties in coordinating different divisions and their activities anc communications tend to increase faster than the growth in scale of operation.
+2.Limitation efficient, large-scale or Managerial to management production the scale of increases, excessive strains Inefficiency: As will be placed on management.
+The management will become relatively inefficient in handling the issues and taking decisions.
+The difficulties different divisions and their activities in coordinating anc communications tend to increase faster than the growth in scale of operation.

-3. Worsening labour conditions: size the firm increases As the of labour relations the managers deteriorate.
-The labourers feel that the or owners of the firm are having impersonal relations with them.
+3. Worsening labour conditions: size the increases As the of firm labour relations deteriorate.
+The labourers feel that the managers the or owners of the firm are having impersonal relations with them.
 Further, repetitive nature of the jobs that the workers handle and long production run often bore the workers.
 They are bound to be dissatisfied with routine, and non-challenging jobs, with resultant decline in efficiency.